-How do I pay for my room and board?
+How do I pay for my room and meal plan?

 What is furnished in my room?

-Rooms are furnished with an extra-long twin bed, mattress (size 36" X 80"), dresser, desk, chair, drapes, and wastebasket and recycling bin for each resident.
+Rooms are furnished with an extra-long twin bed with mattress (size 36" X 80"), bed frame that elevates to loft height if desired, dresser, desk, chair, window coverings, wastebasket and recycling bin (one recycling bin per room) for each resident.

 What is the size of the bed?